 Instructions

 - Simmer soya chunks in a pot of water for 3-4 minutes to rehydrate them.
-Rinse them in water for 4-5 times.2 cups soya chunks
+Rinse them in water for 2-3 times, squeezing out excess water after every rinse.2 cups soya chunks

-- Squeeze out excess water from rehydrated chunks using your hands, then mix in cornstarch, chili powder, and salt.2 tablespoons cornstarch, 1 teaspoon chili powder, ½ teaspoon salt
+- After the final rinse, firmly squeeze out excess moisture from soya chunks.
+In a plate, add rehydrated soya along with cornstarch, chili powder, and salt.
+Toss until the cornstarch and seasonings are well distributed.2 tablespoons cornstarch, 1 teaspoon chili powder, ½ teaspoon salt

 - Heat up a tablespoon or so of neutral-tasting oil in a cast-iron skillet/non-stick pan over medium high heat.
-Pan-fry for 2-3 minutes on one side, or until all sides are lightly browned.
-Set aside.
+Pan-fry for 2-3 minutes, untouched, before flipping it over and cooking on the other side.
+Set aside for later use.

 - Mix cornstarch and water together to make your cornstarch slurry.
 Set aside.1 tablespoon water, 1 tablespoon cornstarch

-- Add and heat up another ½ tablespoon of oil, then saute onion for 2-3 minutes until translucent.1 medium red onion
+- Add another ½ tablespoon of oil in the skillet, then saute onion for 2-3 minutes until translucent.1 medium red onion

 - Add ginger and garlic, and fry for a minute until fragrant.2 teaspoons minced ginger, 3 cloves garlic